BIOLOGICAL HOMEOSTASIS AND ADAPTATION ARE NOT DISEASES

 is there a causal relationship between the experienced physiological features of withdrawal and return to a pattern of regular, problem substance use?

 Here’s how we know – see “The Research” section in this recent post: Clear Map of a Dark Wasteland: Bad Medicine, Lethal Crossroads, and Dead Ends in America’s Opioid Crisis.

-The behavior of compulsive problem substance use driving worsening lethal epidemics isn’t explained by any features of a medical brain disease model
+The behavior and risk of compulsive problem substance use driving worsening lethal epidemics isn’t explained by any features of a medical brain disease model